rostock/CityJSONEditor/Readme.md

 #### Useful tips

 - After a successful import, you should be able to see the model somewhere close to the axis origin.
 Rotation of the scene and zooming in and out might prove useful at this point, to locate the model.
-In case you can't see the model, select an object from the `Outliner` (always in `Object Mode`) and click `View > Frame Selected` or use the `home` button of your keyboard and zooming in.<br>
+In case you can't see the model, select an object from the `Outliner` (always in `Object Mode`) and click `View > Frame Selected` or use the `home` button of your keyboard and zooming in*.<br>
-**\*Important: Make sure the object you are selecting is a `mesh object`.
+**\*Important: Make sure the object you are selecting is a `mesh object` and not an `empty object`.
 You can check that from the small pointing down triangle icon next to the object's name.**

-- A different `Collection` is created for each `LoD` respectively.
-In case more than 1 geometries exist for the objects -representing different `LODs` (level of detail)-, every geometry is stored under the appropriate `Collection`, under the parent object (if there is any).
+- A different `Collection` is created for each `LoD` present in the 3D city model.
+In case more than 1 geometries exist for the objects -representing different `LODs` (levels of detail)-, every geometry is stored under the appropriate `Collection`, under the parent object (if there is any).
 You can display different `Collections` by clicking on the `eye icon` in the `Outliner` at the top right of the interface (see screenshot below).
 By default all the `LOD_x` collections should be visible right after importing the 3D City Model.
 In case you see any artefacts that is the reason!
 Choosing only one visible collection should remove all artefacts.

 - In case you want to visualize a certain area, click `Shift + B` and draw a rectangle with your mouse to zoom into that specific area of the 3D City Model.
 This also moves the rotation center at that poin, which will come handy when you want to rotate the model for further inspection.